lotcz/theSeed/doc/beehive.md

 Party Table
 -----------

-there is field littered with insecticide and dead bugs ants have stolen butterfly cocoons, kill ants with insecticide or lure them away butterflies block access to straw get few drops from the lemonade
+ants have stolen butterfly cocoons, kill ants with insecticide or lure them away butterflies block access to straw get few drops from the lemonade